jwitcher3/repeatable-promo-analysis/README.md

-# Repeatable Product-Level Promo Analysis (PxP)
+# Repeatable Product-Level Promo Analysis

-This project provides a **repeatable, widget-driven framework** for analyzing promotional impact at the product level (PxP).
+This project provides a **repeatable, widget-driven framework** for analyzing promotional impact at the product level .
 It uses PySpark to filter transactional data by product ID and date, enabling flexible deep dives into demand patterns, promotional lift, and customer behavior by SKU.

 > 🔧 This template assumes you will **replace database, table names, and column schemas** with those from your environment.
 It is not tied to any particular company or dataset.